The top 6 fabrics you should avoid wearing (and why)

-Every day and night we are surrounded by fabrics.
+Every day and night, we’re surrounded by fabrics.
 From the clothing we wear to the sheets on our beds to upholstery on our furniture or car seats, these are the fabrics of our lives.

 Fabrics are around us nearly all the time, but did you know that your material choices could either help or harm your health?

-Not that long ago, people stuck to the natural fibers: wool, cashmere, cotton, silk, linen, and hemp.
+Not that long ago, people stuck to the natural fabrics: wool, cashmere, cotton, silk, linen, and hemp.

-But if you take a look at your clothing labels today, you are likely to find materials like rayon, polyester, acrylic, acetate and nylon.
-Additionally, your shirts and slacks may be treated to be wrinkle-free or stain resistant on top of that.
+But if you take a look at your clothing labels today, you’re likely to find materials like rayon, polyester, acrylic, acetate, and nylon.
+On top of that, your shirts and slacks may be treated to be wrinkle-free or stain-resistant.

 These technological advances in fabrics may make our lives simpler, but at what cost?